Andrewmika/ASAudioWaveformView/README.md

     /// config max samples count, the default is 1000 public func maxSamplesCount(_ count: Int) -> ASAudioWaveformConfig

+    /// Specifies a range of time that may limit the temporal portion of the receiver's asset from which media data will be read.The default value of timeRange is CMTimeRangeMake(kCMTimeZero, kCMTimePositiveInfinity). public func timeRange(_ range: CMTimeRange) -> ASAudioWaveformConfig
 ```

 1. position type center, content type polyLine